Certified Criminal Justice Addictions Professional (CCJP)

 Experience

-High school diploma or jurisdictional equivalent requires 6,000 hours of supervised work experience specific to the ADC Job Analysis AND 2,000 hours of criminal justice work experience.*
+High school diploma or jurisdictional equivalent requires 6,000 hours of supervised work experience specific to the ADC Domains AND 2,000 hours of criminal justice work experience.*

-Associate’s degree in a related field requires 5,000 hours of supervised work experience specific to the ADC Job Analysis AND 2,000 hours of criminal justice work experience.*
+Associate’s degree in a related field requires 5,000 hours of supervised work experience specific to the ADC Domains AND 2,000 hours of criminal justice work experience.*

-Bachelor’s degree in a related field requires 4,000 hours of supervised work experience specific to the ADC Job Analysis AND 2,000 hours of criminal justice work experience.*
+Bachelor’s degree in a related field requires 4,000 hours of supervised work experience specific to the ADC Domains AND 2,000 hours of criminal justice work experience.*

-Master’s degree or higher in a related field requires 2,000 hours of supervised work experience specific to the ADC Job Analysis AND 2,000 hours of criminal justice work experience.*
+Master’s degree or higher in a related field requires 2,000 hours of supervised work experience specific to the Domains AND 2,000 hours of criminal justice work experience.*

 *For all education levels, the 2,000 hours of criminal justice work experience may be included in the ADC work experience.